lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   packet transmission, it sends the Receiver-Abort format.
 When the sender needs to abort the transmission, it sends the Sender-Abort format.
 None of the Abort are acknowledged.

-* Padding (P).
-If it is needed, the number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the L2 payload size (see {{Padding}}).
-Some SCHC ACKs are byte-aligned and do not need padding (see {{Bitmapopt}}).

 ## Reliability modes